UTM Builder

 When should I use the UTM Builder?

 Use it when your task matches one of these common needs: Create campaign links for newsletters, social posts, partner links, and launch announcements.
 Keep source, medium, and campaign names consistent before sharing a URL.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the destination URL, campaign source, medium, campaign name, and any optional content or term labels you want to track.

 What is the UTM Builder doing with my inputs?

-In plain language: The builder validates the base URL, keeps existing query parameters, then sets utm_source, utm_medium, utm_campaign, and optional UTM fields.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The builder validates an http or https base URL, keeps existing query parameters, then sets utm_source, utm_medium, utm_campaign, and optional utm_content and utm_term values with URLSearchParams.
+The examples on the page are there so you can compare your inputs with a campaign URL example before copying the answer.

 What do the main UTM Builder inputs mean?